PFython/cleverdict/README.md

 `CleverDict` is a hybrid Python data class which allows both `object.attribute` and `dictionary['key']` notation to be used simultaneously and interchangeably.
 It's particularly handy when your code is mainly object-orientated but you want a 'DRY' and extensible way to import data in json/dictionary format into your objects... or vice versa... without having to write extra code just to handle the translation.

 `CleverDict` also calls a `.save()` method whenever an attribute or dictionary value is created or changed.
-Initially the `.save()` method does nothing, but you either turn on the *"batteries included"* `.autosave()` feature (which automatically saves your data to a JSON file) or you can overwrite it with your own function to do other useful things automatically every time an attribute changes in future e.g.
+Initially the `.save()` method does nothing, but you either turn on the *"batteries included"* `.autosave()` feature (which automatically saves your data to a JSON file) or you can overwrite it with your own function to do other useful things every time an attribute changes in future e.g.

 * pickle
 * encode